Big Sheep Back Country Byway Updated 09.01.2016

 At mile 17, take the right fork that points to Cabin Creek.
 Here, the vast Medicine Lodge Valley is the center of attention.

-A power line and a fence is the only reminder of human habitation.
+A power line and a fence are the only reminders of human habitation.
 It’s as if you’re looking back through time, sharing the view with a Native American band of hunters or a group of wanderers from prehistoric days.
 Alan pulls the car over several times so that we can sit and take it all in, including the dramatic rise of the Beaverhead Mountains to the west.

 At the top of a steep hill, a sign designates the Old Bannack Road.
 It’s a temptation for another day—one we plan on taking.